Integral ecology and the horizon of hope: concern for the poor and for creation in the ministry of Pope Francis

 Thirdly, binding regulations, policies, and targets are necessary tools for addressing poverty and climate change, but they are unlikely to prove effective without moral conversion and a change of heart.
 Think of the present Pope’s choice of the name Francis.
 Saint Francis of Assisi is an example par excellence of a lived and integral ecology.
 In fact, Saint Pope John Paul II had declared him the patron saint of those who promote ecology.
 His love for creation, for creatures and for the poor, are one, they form an integral whole.
 And the prior and fundamental source of that integrated whole was his religious faith.
 In pointing to Saint Francis as a model, Pope Francis holds that a truly practical and sustainable integral approach to ecology, has to draw on more than the scientific, the material and the economic, more than laws and policies.
 When Saint Francis gazed upon the heavens, when he surveyed the wonder and beauty of the animals, he did not respond to them with the abstract formulae of science or the utilitarian eye of the economist.
 His response was one of awe, wonder and fraternity.
 He sang of “Brother Sun” and “Sister Moon”.
 In other words, his response was that of reverence – of a deep and relational respect based on kinship and fraternity, the kinship with God, our neighbour and the land spoken of in the book of Genesis and praised throughout the wisdom literature and the psalms.

 There have been many attempts in recent years to implement international agreements on development goals, carbon emission targets and climate change limits, with varying degrees of success.
 For example, the Millennium Development Goals – many of which sought to remedy the particular crises that I have mentioned – have only achieved partial success, with half remaining unfulfilled.
 For instance, between 1.2 and 1.5 billion people are still mired in “extreme poverty”.
 Global inequalities continue to widen.
 Sub-Saharan Africa has the second highest rate of economic growth in the world (after developing Asia).
 Nevertheless, the region remains locked in a negative cycle of poverty and underdevelopment, with development aid shifting away from some of the poorest countries.
 The wealth of the top 1% has grown 60% in the last twenty years, and it continued to grow through the global economic crisis.
 Despite the UN Framework Convention of Climate Change signed in Rio in 1992 and subsequent agreements, global emissions of carbon dioxide (CO2) continue their upward trend, almost 50 per cent above 1990 levels.
-The concentration of COin the atmosphere has reached a level last seen 3 million years ago – when the planet was significantly warmer than it is today.
+The concentration of CO2 in the atmosphere has reached a level last seen 3 million years ago – when the planet was significantly warmer than it is today.
 Millions of hectares of forest are lost every year, many species are being driven closer to extinction, and renewable water resources are becoming scarcer.

 The list could go on.
 Certainly international agreements are important, they can help.
 But they are not enough in themselves to sustain change in human behaviour.
 As Saint John Paul II put it, we require an “ecological conversion”, a radical and fundamental change in our attitudes to creation, to the poor and to the priorities of the global economy.
 By pointing us to the example of Saint Francis of Assisi, Pope Francis teaches the world that the ancient wisdom, insights and values of religious faith, most notably the tradition of Catholic Social Doctrine, can contribute something of value to the search for sustainable development, based on an integral ecology.
 Genuine “ecological conversion” involves the whole person.
 Commitment assumes a relationship, an emotional and relational attachment.
 It is the kind of kinship and fraternity with creation, creatures and the poor that flowed so clearly and directly from the relationship between Saint Francis and the Creator.